jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 * language: javascript
 * title: Chubby Bunny

-### !
+### !question

-A group of kids of mixed ages are playing the game 'chubby bunny.
+A group of kids are playing the game "Chubby Bunny."
 Based on how many marshmallows a child can put in their mouths, return how  impressed the other children will be

   The function has three inputs.
-  1) An object containing kids' names (players) as keys and how many marshmallows they can put in their mouths.
+  1) An object containing kids' names `players` as keys and how many marshmallows they can put in their mouths.
-  2) An object containing responses based on how many marshmallows the child put in their mouths
+  2) An object containing responses `responses` based on how many marshmallows the child put in their mouths
-  3) The target child's name
+  3) A string of the target child's name `name`
+######
+*You do not need to iterate to solve this problem*

 ```js
 var players1 = {